GOP-led Senate eyeing new 'targeted' COVID bill for next week

 House Democrats passed the HEROES Act, a more than $3 trillion stimulus plan, in May and have been pressuring McConnell to pass something in the Senate ever since.

-Meadows and Mnuchin had been in talks with House Speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., but their efforts haven't produced a compromise.
+Meadows and Mnuchin had been in talks with Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., but their efforts haven't produced a compromise.
 Democrats accuse the White House of not understanding the gravity of the economic crisis and health emergency.

 CLICK HERE TO GET THE FOX NEWS APP